vlaaad/vlaaad.github.io/reveal.md

 ## Forms

 This feature is only available in [Reveal Pro](/reveal-pro){: .buy-button}.
-Forms allow you to convert data structure specifications (e.g. Clojure specs) to UI input components for creating these data structures.
+Forms allow you to convert data structure specifications (e.g. Clojure specs or json schemas) to UI input components for creating these data structures.
 This is a generic and multi-purpose tool that can be used for:

 - learning possible shapes of expected data;
 - exploring data-driven APIs;